erkanyildiz/EYXML2NSDictionary/README.md

       "-InnerText": [
         "This is meessage body.",
         "Yet more text is here.",
-        "This is the last text is this."
+        "This is the last text."
       ]
     },
     "to": "A",